matthieugomez/tidy/README.md

 	#> 1         a     2
 	```

-- spread is similar to reshape wide
+- spread transforms a long dataset into a wide dataset:

 	```R
 	#> id variable value